 Laying less focus on a strong marketing plan

 A smart business or startup needs a strong marketing plan to go with it.
-You have your idea, your business plan, and even your team ready.
+You have your idea, your business plan software, and even your team ready.
 But without a marketing plan that can get you in front of the right audience, you are working with a handicap.

 You need to know how you will be going after your first user and scale to your millionth user.
 Think about what channels your perfect audience uses to consume information and target that vigorously.
 It always serves well to run quick experiments to understand the strategies with the best ROI.